shassem/ITI-FProject-Jenkins/README.md

 When the pipeline finishes building, the app will be deployed on the GKE cluster based on this repository: https://github.com/shassem/GCPTerraform-Jenkins

 ### Voila!
-Your application is successfully deployed!🚀
+The application is successfully deployed!🚀